 A typical CSRF typically would involve submitting forms present on the web application to alter data.
 An example of this would be for an attacker to reset an administrator’s password.
 Therefore, a CSRF vulnerability affecting highly privileged users, such as administrators, could result in a full application compromise.

 CSRF vulnerabilities could be challenging without the right tools.
-Acunetix is a web application vulnerability scanner and as part of the myriad of vulnerability test it performs, including Cross-site Request Forgery (CSRF).
+Acunetix is a website security scanner and as part of the myriad of vulnerability test it performs, including Cross-site Request Forgery (CSRF).

 Beyond low hanging fruit